 - by taking a one-term literature course in the chosen language,

-- or [for the ancient requirement] by taking two terms of elementary Latin or Greek.
+- or by taking two terms of elementary Latin or Ancient Greek.

 Any course taken to fulfill the language requirement must be passed with a grade of B- or better.
 Literature-level language courses count for course credit; elementary language courses do not.

 The (Non-Terminal) Master of Arts Degree

 In order to apply for the AM degree, students must complete, with a grade of B or better, no fewer than a total of seven courses, including a minimum of four English courses, at least three of which must be at the graduate (200-) level, and one additional course that must be taken at the graduate level, but may be taken in another department.
 Students must also fulfill at least one of their departmental language requirements.

 At the beginning of the second year, students will take a 75-minute oral exam, based on a list of authors and/or titles which the Department will make available for each entering class in the summer prior to its arrival.
 The examiners will be three regular members of the department (assistant, associate, or full professors), whose names will not be disclosed in advance.

 Candidates whose performance on the exam is judged inadequate will be marked as “not yet passed” and must retake the exam at a time to be determined.
 If candidates do not pass on the second attempt, they will not be able to continue in the program.

 Note: Students must fulfill at least one language requirement by the end of the first year in order to be eligible to take the General Exam.